-❖ Step 3: Reflect.
+Step 3: Reflect.
 For the formal assessment, analyze student product, process, or recorded performance using a rubric that measures student performance of the learning goal(s).
-In addition, reflect on how this assessment data could provide important considerations for both current and future IEP goals.
-Using the table provided in the template, summarize student results on the formal assessment for the whole class/small learning group.
-You will submit 3 individual student formal assessment responses (product, process, or recorded performance\) and your rubric-based feedback, representing a student who exceeded the learning goal(s), one who met the learning goal(s), and one who has not yet met the learning goal(s).
+Using the table in the provided template, summarize student results on the formal assessment for the whole class.
+You will submit 3 individual student formal assessment responses (product, process, or recorded performance) and your rubric-based feedback, representing a student who exceeded the learning goal(s), one who met the learning goal(s), and one who has not yet met the learning goal(s).

-\Formal assessment responses that are performance-based should be captured and submitted as video or audio recordings.
+Formal assessment responses that are performance-based should be captured and submitted as video or audio recordings.

 Reflect on what you discovered about student learning and academic progress based on your analysis of informal and formal assessments, including student self-assessment results.
 Describe what was most and least effective about your teaching and assessment, as well as a goal for increasing your instructional effectiveness.
-In addition, you will provide information on how you will share these results with the students' families and/or guardians to support progress toward IEP goals and objectives.

 - Step 4: Apply.
-Based on your analysis of all three types of assessment results, determine if you will teach to the whole class/small learning group: - a. a re-teaching activity with a new instructional approach for the students who did not meet the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate, of the instruction b. an extension activity that builds on what your students demonstrated that they learned by meeting or exceeding the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate, of the instruction.
+Based on your analysis of all three types of assessment results, determine if you will teach to the whole class or a group from the class: - a. a re-teaching activity with a new instructional approach for the students who did not meet the learning goal(s) of the instruction b. an extension activity that builds on what your students demonstrated that they learned by meeting or exceeding the learning goal(s) of the instruction.